Noncollapsed degeneration of Einstein 4-manifolds II: Reduced divergence-free gauge

-There remains to control the nonlinear terms in our norms, which is a consequence of the behavior of our norms with respect to the usual operations, see Remark \ref{comportement norme}.
-We can therefore finally put our metrics in gauge with respect to each other thanks to a fixed point theorem with explicit constant below, Lemma \ref{fonctions inverses}. \end{proof}
+The crucial reason for such a control of the nonlinear terms, already noted in \cite[Proof of Lemma 8.2]{biq1}, is that our norm is equivalent to a norm $C^{k,\alpha}(g^D)$ weighted by a function uniformly bounded below by $1$ independently on $t$, see \eqref{expression poids equivalent 1}.
+We can therefore finally put our metrics in gauge with respect to each other thanks to a fixed point theorem with explicit constant below, Lemma \ref{fonctions inverses}. \begin{lem} Let $\Phi: E\to F$, be a smooth map between Banach spaces and let $Q:= \Phi - \Phi(0)- d_0\Phi$.